-– Principal agricultural meteorological station: A station that provides detailed simultaneous meteorological and biological information and where research in agricultural meteorology is carried out.
+– Principal agricultural meteorological station: A station that provides detailed simultaneous meteorological and biological information.
 The instrumental facilities, the range and frequency of observations in both meteorological and biological fields, and the professional personnel are such that fundamental investigations into agricultural meteorological questions of interest to the countries or Regions concerned can be carried out.

 – Ordinary agricultural meteorological station: A station that provides, on a routine basis, simultaneous meteorological and biological information and may be equipped to assist in research into specific problems; in general the programme of biological or phenological observations for research will be related to the local climatic regime of the station.